Penalty Abatement - In Some Cases The IRS Will Reduce Or Eliminate A Taxpayer's Penalties On Their Debt.

 However, no matter what your specific situation may be it's important to remember that there are options out there that can help anyone manage and overcome their IRS debt.
 Despite their 'boogeyman' reputation, the IRS has different programs and initiatives in effect that are designed to do just that, and penalty abatement is one option worth considering.

-Essentially, penalty abatement is when the IRS reduces or even eliminates the penalties associated with a taxpayer debt.
+Essentially, penalty abatement is when the IRS reduces or even eliminates the penalties associated with a taxpayer's debt.

 They won't eliminate or reduce the actual debt, but by removing the various penalties it often makes it easier to manage and pay off that debt.
 As long as reasonable cause can be shown, the IRS will likely consider allowing the penalty abatement to be applied to their account.

 The IRS penalty abatement waiver was created more than a decade ago in an effort to help taxpayers and covered under section 6404 of the USC.
 The reasoning was simple – the penalties applied to a taxpayer's debt aren't there to generate revenue for the government but are in place instead to help deter nonpayment of taxes.
-To understand just how important and how effective the penalty abatement can be, looking closer at the penalties themselves is worth doing.
+To understand just how important and how effective penalty abatement can be, it's important to examine the penalties themselves.
 Here are a few figures that highlight the kind of impact those penalties can have on a taxpayer.